 The observed improvements in hematological parameters, particularly in treatments supplemented with 6 g/L MCL (T5), indicate enhanced physiological status and immune function.
 White blood cell (WBC) counts were significantly higher in T5 compared to other treatments, suggesting that the phytochemicals in MCL, such as flavonoids, alkaloids, and saponins, may have immunomodulatory effects.
 Flavonoids, for instance, are known for their antioxidant properties, which reduce oxidative stress and enhance immune cell activity (Upah et al., 2024).
 Antioxidants present in MCL includes; 20, 40- dihydroxy chalcone (isoliquiritigenin (cabreuvin), (2S)-50-hydroxy-7, 8, 30, 40-tetramethoxyavan 20, 40-dihydroxydihydrochal-cone and 3, 4, 5-trihydroxybenzoic acid, (Preethi et al., 2010).
 Also, phytochemicals may enhance the release of anti-inflammatory cytokines which work together with transforming growth factor beta TGF- B to suppress inflammatory responses, (John, 2024).
 This aligns with findings by Febrianti (2021), who reported improved WBC levels in fish supplemented with MCL extract.

 Red blood cell (RBC) counts and hemoglobin (Hb) levels were also highest in T5, reflecting improved erythropoiesis.
-This may be attributed to the presence of iron and bioactive compounds in MCL that enhance iron absorption and utilization, as supported by Johnson (2013).
-Additionally, the ability of flavonoids to increase ferroportin expression and inhibit eryptosis (premature RBC death) may contribute to the observed outcomes (Restivo et al., 2022); (Nkukwana et al., 2015).
+This may be attributed to the presence of iron and bioactive compounds in MCL that enhanced iron absorption and utilization, as supported by Johnson (2013).
+Additionally, the ability of flavonoids to increase ferroprotein expression and inhibit eryptosis (premature RBC death) may contribute to the observed outcomes (Restivo et al., 2022; Nkukwana et al., 2015).
 The lower RBC and Hb values in the negative control group (T2) highlight the importance of supplementation to mitigate nutritional deficiencies.

 As the level of MCL dosage increased, so did the TRH value.
 TRH is responsible for growth hormone production and regulates thyroid function by stimulating the release of thyroid-stimulating hormone.
 Birds under T6 were observed to have an abnormally high level of TRH, which may have resulted in weight loss by affecting the brain feeding center, which reduced feed intake (Fröhlich & Wahl, 2019).
 There is no clear explanation of how phytochemicals enhance TRH production however, it may be caused by; modulation of hormonal signaling through affecting the hypothalamic pituitary thyroid axis and influencing gene expression of TRH or related proteins, anti-oxidant effect, and interaction with thyroid hormone metabolism by enhancing iodine uptake, binding with estrogen receptors, and interaction with enzyme (Solís et al., 2017; Lillehoj et al., 2018; Smeriglio et al., 2018).